Walter Brennan: Third Oscar: The Westerner (1940)

-Brennan had one of his best ever roles in Goldwyn's The Westerner (1940), playing the villainous Judge Roy Bean opposite Gary Cooper.
+Brennan had one of his best roles in Goldwyn's The Westerner (1940), playing the villainous Judge Roy Bean opposite Gary Cooper.
 William Wyler directed and the film earned Brennan his third Best Supporting Actor Oscar within a five-year span.

-Goldwyn bought Trading Post to be a vehicle for Brennan but it was never made.
+Goldwyn bought Trading Post as a vehicle for Brennan, but the film never materialized.

-Instead he supported Deanna Durbin in Nice Girl?
-(1941), then Cooper again in Frank Capra's Meet John Doe (1941) and Hawks' Sergeant York (1941).
-Sergeant York, which earned Brennan a fourth Oscar nomination, was an enormous hit.
-He could also be seen in This Woman is Mine (1941), as a sea captain.
+Brennan next supported Deanna Durbin in Nice Girl?
+(1941) and then Cooper again in Frank Capra's Meet John Doe (1941) and Hawks' Sergeant York (1941), a role that earned Brennan a fourth Oscar nomination.
+He could also be seen in This Woman is Mine (1941) as a sea captain.

-Brennan played the top-billed lead in Swamp Water (1941), the first American film by the director Jean Renoir, a drama also featuring Walter Huston and starring Dana Andrews.
-He was in Rise and Shine (1941) then played the reporter Sam Blake, who befriended and encouraged Lou Gehrig (played by Cooper) in Pride of the Yankees (1942).
+Brennan played the top-billed lead in Swamp Water (1941), the first American film by director Jean Renoir.
+He appeared in Rise and Shine (1941) and then played reporter Sam Blake in Pride of the Yankees (1942).

-Brennan was in some war films, Stand By for Action (1942) and Hangmen Also Die!
-(1943), in which he played a Czechoslovak professor.
-He was in Slightly Dangerous (1943), The Last Will and Testament of Tom Smith (1943, a short), and Goldwyn's Russia-set war epic The North Star (1943).
+Brennan appeared in the war films Stand By for Action (1942) and Hangmen Also Die!
+(1943), in which he played a Czech professor.
+He also appeared in Slightly Dangerous (1943), The Last Will and Testament of Tom Smith (1943) and Goldwyn's Russian war epic The North Star (1943).

-He was top billed in a follow up to Kentucky and Maryland at Fox, Home in Indiana (1944).
+He was top-billed in a follow-up to Kentucky and Maryland at Fox, Home in Indiana (1944).

-Brennan was particularly skilled in playing the sidekick of the protagonist or the "grumpy old man" in films such as To Have and Have Not (1944), the Hawks-directed Humphrey Bogart film which introduced Lauren Bacall.
+Brennan was particularly skilled in playing the sidekick of the protagonist or the "grumpy old man" in films such as Hawks' To Have and Have Not (1944).

 Brennan was a comic pirate in the Bob Hope film The Princess and the Pirate (1944).
-He was teamed with John Wayne for the first time since both men obtained stardom in Dakota (1945), directed by Joseph Kane.
-He supported Bette Davis in A Stolen Life (1946) and was in a musical at Fox, Centennial Summer (1946), where he played a family paterfamilias.
+He was teamed with John Wayne for the first time since both men had obtained stardom in Dakota (1945), directed by Joseph Kane.
+He supported Bette Davis in A Stolen Life (1946) and appeared in the Fox musical Centennial Summer (1946).